KeerhemFR/front-template/README.md

 1. Take a selfie to perform your skin analysis
 2. Display the results of the analysis through a chart
 3. Recommand a product or a product line depending the score you get

+## Modules Explanation

+### Recharts

+Recharts is the module used in this project to make the spidercharts.
+The module can make several types of charts, depending what you import from it.
+We import those following parameters to make the spiderchart:

+- RadarChart : the types of chart, this one being the spiderchart.
+- PolarAngleAxis : for displaying the labels on the chart.
+We use **DiagResult** 's **renderCustomBarLabel** to customize them and place them as we want.
+- Radar : for displaying the results on the chart.
+We use **CustomScatterDot** to customize the dots on it and to make them clickable.

+For some further explanations on how work the module, please check Recharts' [official documentation](https://recharts.org/en-US)

+### YMK

+YMK is the module to take the selfie to perform a skin diagnostic.
+The **initYMK** function initialize the module, and can run thanks to the useEffect loading the API key.
+The **registerEvents** function settle the different events the module will proceed through.
+The **closeYMKModule** function remove one of these events.
+When on step 1, a useEffect start the module.
+The module then stock the resutls in the **skinDiagResults** variable.

 ## Components Explanation